se-mo/nearly/README.md

 The comparison can be:
   - `a == b` for testing whether a is nearly equal to b
   - `a != b` for testing whether a is not nearly equal to b
+  - `a < b` for testing whether a is strict less than b but not nearly equal to b
+  - `a <= b` for testing whether a is strict less than b or nearly equal to b
+  - `a > b` for testing whether a is strict greater than b but not nearly equal to b
+  - `a >= b` for testing whether a is strict greater than b or nearly equal to b

 The tolerance used can be:
   - `eps` for an absolute epsilon tolerance